chandralegend/argonauts/README.md

 ## 📄 License

-Astrolink is released under the MIT License.
+Argonauts is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements